faja/mightymanuals/src/LINUX_INTERNALS/NETWORK/packet-flow.md

       that can be handled at most in a single run
     - it took too long to finish (`net.core.netdev_budget_usecs`)
     - (you can find the details on the above here `/proc/net/softnet_stat`)
-- network data frames are handed to the protocol layers from the queues
+- network data frames are handed to the protocol layers via `netif_receive_skb()`
 - protocol layers process data
 - data is added to receive buffers attached to sockets by protocol layers
+- data is read fron a socket by an application
+- quick note on: iptables vs tcpdump - what's first:
+    - iptables are first - to be more specific - netfilter processing - which kicks in just after packet is passed to protocol layers
+    - tcpdump - aka berkeley packet filters - kicks in just before sending data to a socket - so almost at the very end, just before it is read by an application

 #### linux network stack